-The Midrash tells us that the letters of the word "B'Heboram" are the same letters as Avraham.
-The Maharal of Prague explains that the word "B'Heboram" which means, "And He (Hashem) created them (existence)" has the same letters as Avraham to indicate that Avraham himself is the beginning of a new existence within creation.
-The Gemara in Tractate Berachon tells us that Avraham was the first human being to refer to Hashem as "Adni (Master)."
+Midrash: The letters of the word "B'Heboram" are the same letters as Avraham.

+Maharal of Prague: The word "B'Heboram" which means "And He (Hashem) created them (existence)" has the same letters as Avraham to indicate that Avraham himself is the beginning of a new existence within creation.

+Gemara in Tractate Berachos: Avraham was the first human being to refer to Hashem as "Adni (Master)."
 The commentators point out that although Adam had referred to G-d as "Adni (Master)" it was only because he was the handiwork of Hashem that he recognized Hashem as the Master.
-Avraham, or the other hand, was born into a pagan world where G-d's existence was unknown; despite this, he was able to recognize G-d as the Master.
-According to this understanding, Avraham also possesses a uniqueness- being the first human to recognize G-d's existence-Reishis.
+Avraham, on the other hand, was born into a pagan world where G-d's existence was unknown; despite this, he was able to recognize G-d as the Master.
+According to this understanding, Avraham also possesses a uniqueness, being the first human to recognize G-d's existence - Reishis.
 This is why Hashem refers to Avraham as, "My beloved" because he possessed this commonality with G-d.

-Reb Meir Simcha z'tl cites a verse that refers to Avraham as the "Navone" (Perceptive and insightful one) and to Yitzchak, Yaakov, and Moshe as "Chacham" (One who is a repository of knowledge).
-Reb Meir Simcha z'tl explains that Avraham is referred to as Navone because he was able to perceive G-d's Omnipotence despite the lack of His obvious presence.
-However Yitzchok and Yaakov were initially made aware of G-d's Presence through the teaching of their father and were only able to advance themselves spiritually because of that previous foundation Therefore, they are referred to as "Chacham."
+Reb Meir Simcha zt'l: There is a verse that refers to Avraham as the "Navone" (Perceptive and insightful one) and to Yitzchak, Yaakov, and Moshe as "Chacham" (One who is a repository of knowledge).
+Avraham is referred to as Navone because he was able to perceive G-d's Omnipotence despite the lack of His obvious presence.
+However, Yitzchak and Yaakov were initially made aware of G-d's Presence through the teaching of their father and were only able to advance themselves spiritually because of that previous foundation.
+Therefore, they are referred to as "Chacham."
+After Avraham defeated the four kings, Malki Tzedek (Shem, the son of Noach who is referred to as Kohen) came to offer Avraham bread and wine to restore his strength after the battle.
+Malki Tzedek then blessed Avraham.

-After Avraham defeated the four kings, Malki Tzedek (Shem, the son of Noach who is referred to as Kohen) came to offer Avraham bread and wine to restore his strength after the battle Malki Tzedek then blessed Avraham.
-At this moment, the Midrash tells us that Hashem transferred the Kahuna status (the Priesthood) from the other descendents of Shem to the descendents of Avraham.
+Midrash: At this point, Hashem transferred the Kehuna status (the Priesthood) from the other descendants of Shem to the descendants of Avraham.
 Avraham merited this new status of Kohen because he possessed the characteristic of Reishis.
 He was the only human being in all existence who was willing to die for the sake of Hashem and proclaim His Omnipotence.

-5. What is the Essence of the Jewish People?
+What is the Essence of the Jewish People?

-The Torah states, "You (the Jewish people) shall be holy because I your G-d am holy."
-The Yalkut explains an application of this concept is found in the verse stated in the Book of
+Torah: "You (the Jewish people) shall be holy because I your G-d am holy."

+Yalkut: An application of this concept is found in the verse stated in the Book of Devarim, "And you are attached to Hashem."

-Devarim "And you are attached to Hashem."
-Yirmiyah the Prophet says, "Just as one's belt is attached to one's waist so too are the Jewish people attached to Hashem."
-The Yalkut continues "Hashem said to the Jewish people, "I am not like the mortal king who does not permit his subjects to carry his name (which would be punishable by death).
+Yirmiyah the Prophet: "Just as one's belt is attached to one's waist so too are the Jewish people attached to Hashem."

+Yalkut: "Hashem said to the Jewish people, "I am not like the mortal king who does not permit his subjects to carry his name (which would be punishable by death).
 You (the Jewish people) carry my Name."

-The Midrash continues to discuss the various ways Hashem is identified and how the Jewish people are identified in a similar manner.
-For example, Hashem is referred to as Elokin (an appellation for G-d) and Hashem called the Jewish people by His appellation.
-As it is stated in the verse in Tehillim (Psalms), "I have said that you (the Jewish people) are Elokim."
+Midrash: There are various ways Hashem is identified and how the Jewish people are identified in a similar manner.
+For example, Hashem is referred to as Elokim (an appellation for G-d) and Hashem called the Jewish people by His appellation.

+Tehillim (Psalms): "I have said that you (the Jewish people) are Elokim."
 Hashem is called Chacham (wise) and He refers to the Jewish people as Chachamim.
 Hashem is referred to as Dodi (Beloved) and He refers to the Jewish people as beloved.
-Hashem is identified as Chassia (scrupulously Pious) and He refers to the Jewish people as Kadoshim (holy).
+Hashem is identified as Chassid (scrupulously Pious) and He refers to His people as the scrupulously pious.
+Hashem is referred to as Kadosh (holy) and He refers to the Jewish people as Kadoshim (holy).
 What is the significance of identifying the Jewish people with the many appellations of G-d Himself?